 The entire scan takes only a few minutes.
 After your scan is complete, our radiologist will prepare a full report, pointing out any significant calcium buildup within the arteries.
 Your radiology report will determine whether further diagnostic testing is recommended.

 What factors put someone at risk for heart disease?
 Just as everyone in their late 40s and 50s should begin undergoing regular colon exams and mammograms, people over the age of 35 with specific cardiac risk factors should consider having a GE CT Heart Scan performed on a regular schedule.

-If you are between the ages of 40 and 70, and have any of the following, you are considered an optimal candidate for the GE Optima CT Heart Scan.
+If you are over the age of 40 and have any of the following, you are considered an optimal candidate for the GE CT Heart Scan.

 - High stress

 - High blood pressure